Best Practices for

 - Use a more conversational tone in your videos to engage students.

-- Tools can be used to record lecture videos (EIU-supported):
+- EIU-supported tools that can be used to record lecture videos:

 - Provide specific discussion prompts that are more likely to incite discussions to guide student responses.

 - Share examples of strong student posts including both original post and replies.

 - Give the students time (at least a few days) to post and reply to each discussion prompt, and announce clear deadlines.

 - Facilitate online discussions and provide summary feedback (e.g., common issues, ideas, misconceptions) by using News Widget in D2L.

 - Consult Dr. Lu Ding’s Teaching Tips about Effective Online Discussions